Skip to main content

 After your contract(s) are approved and completed in the Head Contracts tool, you can begin setting up your project's financial commitments.
 In Procore, you can create two types of 'commitments': subcontracts and purchase orders.

 • Set Up Your Contract Configuration, Dates, Distribution Lists and Settings.
 Your company's Procore Administrator can work with you to define your project's default contract configuration.
 This is an important step before you start creating commitments on a project.
 You can choose the number of variation tiers for your commitments.
 You can also enable a variety of dates to use on your contracts by default.
-Settings also include default distribution list settings, your default accounting methods, setting a retention percent (if applicable), and deciding to enable financial markup or payments by default.
+Settings also include default distribution list settings, your default accounting methods, setting a retention percent (if applicable) and deciding to enable financial markup or payments by default.
 For details, see Configure Settings: Commitments

 • Create Your Project's Purchase Orders.
 In Procore, a Purchase Order (PO) is a documented financial commitment that details the types, quantities and agreed-upon prices for products or services.
 As part of the procurement process, purchase orders are created by a 'buyer' (for example, a head contractor) and issued to a 'seller' (for example, a subcontractor) to cover the cost of a contract.
 Once accepted by the 'seller,' a purchase order represents an agreement between the two parties.
 See Create a Purchase Order.

 • Create Your Project's Subcontracts.
 A subcontract is a contractual agreement between a general contracting company and the subcontractors who perform the scope of work.
-In Procore, there are two ways to create a subcontract: (1) You can Award a Winning Tender and Convert it into a Subcontract, or you can (2) directly Create a Subcontract in the Commitments tool.
+In Procore, there are two ways to create a subcontract: (1) You can Award a Winning Tender and Convert it into a Subcontract or you can (2) directly Create a Subcontract in the Commitments tool.

 • Create Subcontractor Progress Claims and Manage Progress Claim Contacts.
-Using the Commitments or Invoicing tool, you can also Create an Progress Claim on Behalf of an Progress Claim Contact or you can provide your subcontractor's progress claim contacts with the appropriate permissions to access their purchase orders and subcontracts.
+Using the Commitments or Invoicing tool, you can also Create a Progress Claim on Behalf of a Progress Claim Contact or you can provide your subcontractor's progress claim contacts with the appropriate permissions to access their purchase orders and subcontracts.
 See Add Progress Claim Contacts to a Purchase Order or Subcontract.
 Users with 'Admin' permission on the Commitments tool can also use those permissions to manage progress claims with the Invoicing Tool

-• Create a Payments Issued Register.
-After you start issuing payments on your project, you can create a register to track the payments you've issued.
+• Create a Payments Issued Log.
+After you start issuing payments on your project, you can create a log to track the payments you've issued.
 Your budget and budget reports are automatically updated to reflect your entries.
 See Add Payments Issued

 To learn what else you can do with the Commitments tool, see Commitments.